 It doesn’t matter how old you are or your physical condition, regular eye exams are important!

-Eye Exams for Children in Tempe, Glendale and Peoria, AZ
+Eye Exams for Children in Tempe, & Scottsdale, AZ

 Children with existing vision problems or risk factors should have their eyes examined more frequently.
 The following may be considered risk factors: Premature birth, Developmental delays, Turned or crossed eyes, Family history of eye disease, History of eye injury, Other physical illness or disease